 This week marks National Children’s Gardening Week (27th May – 4th June).
 It’s a great opportunity to encourage children to grow their own plants, while improving their concentration, creativity, knowledge and connecting with nature.

-We have rounded up 5 brilliant gardening activities that will keep your children busy and entertained.
+We have put together five brilliant gardening activities to keep your little gardeners busy outdoors.

 - A well-drained patch of soil which is rich in organic matter like compost (you could use soil improvers if necessary)

 So, be sure to prioritise these when picking a spot for your child’s vegetable patch.
 Easy-to-grow vegetables include beets, carrots and tomatoes.
 You might even want to add some flowers around the borders of your vegetable garden to appeal to your child’s other senses: mint plants will give them something fresh to smell, while lambswool plants are soft to the touch.

 Kids love animals, and will appreciate learning more about the different types that visit our gardens.
 Help your kids to welcome various forms of wildlife into your garden by creating homemade feeders: this can include making a homemade bird feeder — we love this easy, kid-friendly apple bird feeder.

 Photo by Karen Uppal on Unsplash

 3) Create a fairy gardenFairy gardens are a great way to pique your kid’s creative side, and it can be a great addition to your garden.
 It’s incredibly simple to make one and can be completely tailored to your child’s preferences, and as these fairy gardens use typical household items, you can make one anytime.
 To create your fairy garden, you’ll need:

 - A small container or box to put the soil in